We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Also consider your migraine triggers, as well as what tends to help.
 For example, if you typically find that a cool cloth or icepack helps your headaches, try looking for a cooling pillow.
 If you know scents bother you, look for a pillow that won’t off-gas a chemical smell.

-Finding a supportive pillow can go a long way when it comes to easing migraines.
+Finding a supportive pillow can go a long way when it comes to easing migraine attacks.
 Try one of these top picks to help deal with pain and rest easy.